robinst/pict-rs/README.md

     ```
 - `GET /image/download?url=...` Download an image from a remote server, returning the same JSON
     payload as the `POST` endpoint
+- `POST /image/backgrounded` Upload an image, like the `/image` endpoint, but don't wait to validate and process it.
+    This endpoint returns the following JSON structure on success with a 202 Accepted status
+    ```json
+    {
+        "uploads": [
+            {
+                "upload_id": "c61422e1-9294-4f1f-977f-c696b7939467",
+            },
+            {
+                "upload_id": "62cc707f-725c-44b6-908f-2bd8946c3c29"
+            }
+        ],
+        "msg": "ok"
+    }
+    ```
+- `GET /image/backgrounded/claim?upload_id=` Wait for a backgrounded upload to complete, claiming it's result
+    Possible results:
+    - 200 Ok (validation and ingest complete):
+        ```json
+        {
+            "files": [
+                {
+                    "delete_token": "OxRpM3sf0Y",
+                    "file": "1hJaYfGE01.jpg"
+                }
+            ],
+            "msg": "ok"
+        }
+        ```
+    - 422 Unprocessable Entity (validation or otherwise failure):
+        ```json
+        {
+            "msg": "Error message about what went wrong with upload" }
+        ```
+    - 204 No Content (Upload validation and ingest is not complete, and waiting timed out)
+        In this case, trying again is fine
 - `GET /image/original/{file}` for getting a full-resolution image. `file` here is the `file` key from the
     `/image` endpoint's JSON
 - `GET /image/details/original/{file}` for getting the details of a full-resolution image.